What You Need to Know

 Something crucial to consider is that contracting the virus at work is not enough to trigger the assertion that it is a compensable occupational illness.
 To be occupational and compensable in the eyes of insurance companies requires something peculiar about the work that increases the likelihood of getting sick.
 It is unlikely that both the “occupational” and “peculiar” thresholds can be satisfied to make most illnesses compensable for the vast majority of individuals; the same is true of the new coronavirus.

-How to Surrender (Return) NYS Plates to the DMV
+How to Surrender (Return) NYS Plates and Other DMV-Related Information

 If you need to surrender your plates, they can be mailed to the New York State Department of Motor Vehicles (DMV).
 The DMV has indicated they will use the mail postmark date as the surrender date.
 You can also complete a Plate Surrender Application (PD-7) for each set of plates you are surrendering.
 The DMV has also indicated they will mail the FS-6T receipt if you request a return receipt by registered or certified mail.